 Steve Levine knows that bipolar ionization might not be a household term.
-But as the coronavirus continues to surge, this indispensable technology is rapidly gaining notice.
-Used in air purification products, bipolar ionization has actually been around for several years.
-However, more and more hotels, entertainment venues and airports are installing commercial products to retain customer confidence.
+However, as the coronavirus surges, this indispensable technology is rapidly gaining notice.
+Used in air purification products, bipolar ionization has been around for several years.
+However, more and more hotels, entertainment venues, and airports are installing commercial products to retain customer confidence.
 One of the leaders in bipolar ionization technology is Connecticut-based AtmosAir Solutions.

 Q&A With AtmosAir Solutions CEO Steve Levine

-To get a better understanding of how this technology works CEO Steve Levine took time away from his very busy schedule.
+CEO Steve Levine took time away from his hectic schedule to better understand how this technology works.
 Here is what he had to say about his bipolar ionization technology.

-How has Atmos Air Solutions contributed in restoring consumer confidence in the travel industry?
+How has Atmos Air Solutions restored consumer confidence in the travel industry?

-I saw a recent Azurite Consulting poll that said 38 percent won’t fly domestically and 25 percent say they’ll never cruise again.
-From cruise ships, to hotels and casinos, and from airports to airlines, the industry will need to convince the public that they will be safe when they travel.
+A recent Azurite Consulting poll said 38 percent won’t fly domestically, and 25 percent will never cruise again.
+From cruise ships to hotels and casinos and from airports to airlines, the industry must convince the public that they will be safe when they travel.

 Bipolar Technology

-Our patented bipolar ionization technology was proven by Microchem Laboratory.
-In detail, it’s one of the world’s preeminent laboratories for testing EPA and FDA registered sanitizing products.
-What’s more it’s 99% effective in neutralizing coronavirus in the air and on surfaces.
+Microchem Laboratory proved our patented bipolar ionization technology.
+It’s one of the world’s preeminent laboratories for testing EPA and FDA registered sanitizing products.
+What’s more, it’s 99% effective in neutralizing coronavirus in the air and on surfaces.

 Wellness & Safety A Top Priority

-If we are ever going to regain trust and convince people it’s safe to travel, the industry will need to turn to technologies like ours to assure the potential traveler it’s okay to stay in a hotel.
+If we ever regain trust and convince people it’s safe to travel, the industry will need to turn to technologies like ours to assure the potential traveler it’s okay to stay in a hotel.
 Indeed, even travel on an airplane or go to a casino.
-In fact, I think our bipolar ionization HVAC devices provide the public with some assurance and confidence that their wellness and safety is priority No. 1 in the travel industry. – Steve Levine
+I think our bipolar ionization HVAC devices give the public some assurance and confidence that their wellness and safety are priority No. 1 in the travel industry. – Steve Levine

 Related: Summer Travel: Tips On How To Stay Healthy

-What is BPI and how long has it around?
+What is BPI, and how long has it been around?

 Bipolar ionization technology dates back to the 1900s.
-In fact, even Albert Einstein was seeking fresh air solutions for his sister who suffered from tuberculosis.
-Today, this technology is in HVAC systems as a clear air device.
+In fact, even Albert Einstein was seeking fresh air solutions for his sister, who suffered from tuberculosis.
+Today, this technology is used in HVAC systems as a clear-air device.

 How It Works

-Bipolar ionization technology releases charged ions into the air that attach to and deactivate harmful substances.
-For example, like bacteria, mold, allergens, and viruses.
-And just recently, our BPI technology was laboratory proven to neutralize coronavirus.
+Bipolar ionization technology releases charged ions into the air that attach to and deactivate harmful substances, for example, bacteria, mold, allergens, and viruses.
+Our BPI technology was recently proven in a laboratory to neutralize coronavirus.

-The devices also improve energy conservation and significantly reduces HVAC maintenance in commercial and residential buildings.
-What’s more there are no filters to change or collector cells to clean.
+The devices also improve energy conservation and reduce HVAC maintenance in commercial and residential buildings.
+Moreover, there are no filters to change or collector cells to clean.

 Related: Q&A with Kontactless CEO Gabriel Weisz